EV Charging Hardware

 Electrical Capacity

 Most vehicles could charge within 2 to 4 hours on an AC 3 phase, 22kW, 32 Amp connection.
-Versus a 3-phase, DC 150kW, 250 Amp connection, that would be required for a 20 min charge.
+Versus a much larger 3-phase, DC 150kW, 250 Amp connection, that would be required for a 20 min charge.

 Load Management